-Entry Event Comment 0 Empty No event scheduled (or schedule is temporarily disabled) 1 X-10 Device Turn an X-10 device, either on or off at begin/end times. (will have a start and end time to program) (time driven) NOTE: SH10A siren cannot be used.
-2 Latch Key Report Send a special pager report (7110000) indicating system not yet disarmed. (will have a start/end time to send the report) (window driven), (reports only to pager) NOTE: Option 49 must be programmed to be 6 or higher.
+Entry Event Comment 0 Empty No event scheduled (or schedule is temporarily disabled) 1 X-10 Device Turn an X-10 device, either on or off at begin/end times. (will have a start and end time to program) (time driven) Note: SH10A siren cannot be used.
+2 Latch Key Report Send a special pager report (7110000) indicating system not yet disarmed. (will have a start/end time to send the report) (window driven), (reports only to pager) Notes: Option 49 must be programmed to be 6 or higher.
 Make sure unit is armed prior to start of window time.
 In addition a secondary phone number must be programmed in Option 42.
 3 Automatic Stay Arming Will arm the system automatically, and bypass any open zones, at a given time.
-It will send a report to the pager and central station, indicating system has been auto armed stay, plus all bypass reports. (will have only a start time to send the report) (time driven) NOTES: (1) Prior executing auto stay arming, force bypass will be executed - if option 23 was enabled.
+It will send a report to the pager and central station, indicating system has been auto armed stay, plus all bypass reports. (will have only a start time to send the report) (time driven) Notes: (1) Prior executing auto stay arming, force bypass will be executed - if option 23 was enabled.
 (2) If pager report is required, Option 49 must be programmed to be 6 or higher.
-4 Reminder Announcements Will announce the message recorded by your installer.
-This will be repeated every minute until a key is depressed, or a button type zone does an arm or disarm. † NOTE: Make sure installer programmed the message at the time of installation.
-5 Alarm Clock Will start a trouble tone (beep) on the speaker, which will continue until a key is depressed. †
+4 Reminder Announcements Will beep three times and then announce custom words 72, 73 and 74.
+This will be repeated every minute until a key is depressed, or a button type zone does an arm or disarm.
+Note: Make sure installer programmed custom words 72-74 at the time of installation.
+5 Alarm Clock Will start a trouble tone on the speaker, which will continue until a key is depressed.